What Are the Differences Between Platinum and White Gold?

 Yellow in colour, fine gold is relatively soft, it is alloyed with other metals and in various quantities to change the colour and the carat (ct) of gold.
 You may be wondering what exactly the ‘ct’ or ‘K’, refers to.
 The ‘carat’ of a metal refers to the percentage of pure gold in the alloy, with 18ct being 75% pure gold.
 For an engagement ring, 18ct (750) gold would be advised again for its strength and longevity.
 Palladium and other white metals are added to the fine gold to make white gold.
 With only a small amount of alloys, the colour of the 18ct white gold is slightly warmer than other white metals.
 For this reason, white gold is plated with a very thin layer of rhodium to give it a hard, beautiful mirror finish.

 Platinum, being a more malleable metal than gold means it does wear slightly differently.
 You will generally find platinum will spread and move slightly.
 For example, if you had a look at your grandmother’s engagement ring, you might see how the claws are worn over the stone quite flat like foil.
 With gold, however, the metal tends to wear away.
-For designs with engraving or sharper edges, white gold would be recommended as it will hold a harder edge and keep the engraving looking sharper for longer.
+For designs with engraving or sharper edges, white gold would be our recommendation as it will hold a harder edge and keep the engraving looking sharper for longer.
 That being said, how someone wears their jewellery will determine how well it will last.

 Just like your car, whichever metal you choose, both will still need to have a regular service and check-up.
 Overtime, Platinum will take on a greyish patina, this can be polished back again to give that high mirror finish.
 White gold tends to fade and over time the rhodium plating will wear to reveal the natural colour of the metal.
 Don’t worry, you won’t suddenly notice one day your ring looking different colour it’s a gradual process.
 Just like platinum, your ring can be repolished and a new layer of rhodium can be added.
-This is recommended once a year with a service and annual check to help keep your ring looking great!
-Best of all, this is included with all custom made pieces from Larsen jewellery.